GrumpTech/mustache-example-layouts/README.md

 ## Paged.js

-Both [pagedjs.html](/layouts/pagedjs.html) and [pagedjs-toc.html](/layouts/pagedjs-toc.html) use [paged.js](https://pagedjs.org) for paginating content.
+Both [pagedjs.html](/layouts/pagedjs.html) and [pagedjs-toc.html](/layouts/pagedjs-toc.html) are based on [paged.js](https://pagedjs.org) for paginating content.
 Paged.js is an open-source library to paginate HTML content for printing.
 This library is used to design books with HTML and CSS.

 <https://github.com/pagedjs/pagedjs>\
 <https://ashok-khanna.medium.com/beautiful-pdfs-from-html-9a7a3c565404>\
 <https://www.adamhyde.net/some-pagedjs-info>

 ## Getting started

+### Npm commands

+See [package.json](/package.json) for scripts to build the mustache example layouts.

+- Run `npm run build` to build layouts from source code.
+- Run `npx prettier . --check` or `npx prettier . --write` to format code using prettier (an opinionated formatter).

 ### Source code